Slange-Mhath/Microservice-Log-Merger/Readme.md

 The MLM currently supports [Exif](https://github.com/exiftool/exiftool), and [Mediainfo](https://mediaarea.net/en/MediaInfo) as well.
 To add the Exif tool output to the merged file add the following parameters.

+**-occurrence_of_keys**

+To display a statistic which fields and how often they occur in the merged log set this to True (-occurrence_of_keys "True").
+Otherwise the default value will be False and thus the statistic not calculated or shown.

 **-exif_log_path**
 Specify the Exif file which should be added as key to the merged log.
 Please ensure that your file follows the example structure specified [here](#exif-output).